juju-solutions/charm-aws-integrator/README.md

 credentials, you will need to provide the cloud credentials via the `credentials`, charm config options.

-**Note:** The credentials used must have rights to access the IAM API to inspect the instances connecting to it, assign policies to those instances, and create custom roles and policies.
+**Note:** The credentials used must have rights to [access the IAM API][iam-api] to inspect the instances connecting to it, assign policies to those instances, and create custom roles and policies.
 This may be different from the access permissions that Juju itself requires.

 # Resource Usage Note